idealius/gmd/readme.md

 ### Goodwill Magic Didgeridoo
 (or, just "gmd")

 Linux Desktop Conky process resource monitoring desktop panel with cpu (%) and mem totals (in MB.)
-It can use Node.js.
-Defaults to an awk shell version for speed.
+It can use Node.js as an interface to ps or top, or using awk it can interface to below (very similar to atop located here: https://github.com/facebookincubator/below it was designed by Meta OpenSource, a Facebook open source group giving back to the community: https://opensource.fb.com)  Defaults to an awk shell version using 'below' for speed.
 Currently, to install this one needs to be familiar with Conky and Linux shell at a minimum.

 A cropped version of it running on the Desktop looks like this: